RegisSlim/ImmersiveCompany/README.md

 Before you report a bug view the compatibility notes at the bottom of this page.

+# Latest version:
+-	 v50 ready.
+-	 No longer requires RuntimeNetcodePatcher as it was deprecated.
 # Features:

 -    Fully configurable.